rspeer/python-ftfy/README.md

 (Or use `pip3 install ftfy` on systems where Python 2 and 3 are both globally installed and `pip` refers to Python 2.)

-If you're on Python 2.7, you can install an older version:

-    pip install 'ftfy<5'

 You can also clone this Git repository and install it with `python setup.py install`.